About Patrick McDonnell

 In 2005, McDonnell embarked on a children’s book career.
 His first children’s book The Gift of Nothing quickly became a New York Times Best Seller.
 Art (2006), his second release, told the story of a boy named Art who makes art.
 His next release, Just Like Heaven (2006), heralding the joys of simple blessings, was hailed in a starred review by Kirkus as “a meditation on the true nature of miracles.”
 In 2007 McDonnell again returned to the New York Times Best Seller list with Hug Time, featuring a kitten named Jules who goes around the world hugging endangered species.
 Since then, he has produced two additional childrens books (South and Wag!) along with the 2012 Caldecott Honor winner Me…Jane, a biography about the young Jane Goodall, and The Monsters’ Monster.

-McDonnell is involved with many animal and environmental charities, and is a member of the board of directors for both the HSUS and the Fund for Animals.
+McDonnell is involved with many animal and environmental charities, and has served as a member of the board of directors for the Humane Society of the United States and currently serves on the board for the Fund for Animals.
 His characters have been enlisted by the U.S. Marines for their 2006 Toys for Tots holiday poster, the American Library Association’s 2007 “Read!” poster, and by the HSUS for their humane postage stamps.
 The MUTTS characters appear on the New Jersey Animal Friendly license plates that fund state pet population programs.
 The 2007-2008 MAZDASPEED Team featured MUTTS-themed vehicles promoting pet adoption and the work of the HSUS.

 Prior to creating MUTTS, McDonnell had a successful career as a freelance illustrator, drawing the Russell Baker Observer column for the New York Times Sunday Magazine from 1978-1993.
 He also created Bad Baby, a monthly comic strip for Parents Magazine, which ran for 10 years.
 During that time he also was a regular contributor to Sports Illustrated, Reader’s Digest, Forbes, Time, and many other national magazines.
 His work has been animated for television commercials, most notably a PSA for the New York Philharmonic.
 He is coauthor of Krazy Kat: The Comic Art of George Herriman, published in 1986 by Abrams.